RedHat-Israel/ROSE/examples/README.md

     |       |       |       |X|       |       |      |
     |       |       |       |X|       |       |      |

+Every turn the driver moves one step forward and gains 10 points if there was no obstacle.
 Here are the possible obstacles and the action you should take when hitting
 them: